MartinRovang/nnUNet_MedSeg/code_explaination/generalFunctions.md

 ### Overview

-The `generalFunctions.py` script is designed to clean up the code and contains all the functions that are general for both scripts
+The `generalFunctions.py` script is designed to contains all the functions that are general for both scripts (mainly train and transfer learning)

 ### Table of Contents